CrowdStrike/puppet-falcon/README.md

 Generally Puppet modules that manage a package control the full lifecycle of that package from installation to removal.
 The fact CrowdStrike agent packages are not public makes this hard.

 We still wanted to give a hands off way of quickly getting a package installed so we created the `api` install method.
 This method will require you to provide api credentials, and then we will download the correct package version from the CrowdStrike API.
-There are paramaters that let you control the behavior like setting `update_policy`.
+There are parameters that let you control the behavior like setting `update_policy`.
 This will cause the module to download the correct version based on what the update policy suggests.
 [Examples of each here](#using-the-api-install-method).

 However, this method might not be suitable for everyone so the `local` install method was created that gives you full control on how the sensor is installed.